spectral-discord/knowledge-base/logseq/pages/TSON.md

 	  | id | String | `1`, `My Tuning` |
 	  | scales | Array <Object> | See the [scales specification](((629122d9-4089-4ca0-80af-bf8540b22d82))) |

-	  If an ID is defined, it must be a unique value that isn't used by any other tuning systems.
+	  At least one of `name` and `id` must be defined.
+If an ID is defined, it must be a unique value that isn't used by any other spectra.
 		- ## Scales
 		  id:: 629122d9-4089-4ca0-80af-bf8540b22d82